Loading...

 • How unpredictable they are, including any risks to your health if the right care is not provided at the right time

-Your eligibility for NHS continuing healthcare depends on your assessed needs, and not on any particular diagnosis or condition.
+Your eligibility for NHS continuing healthcare depends on your assessed needs, and not on any diagnosis or condition.
 If your needs change then your eligibility for NHS continuing healthcare may change.

 With Curam, you pay for live-in care though a secure payment system on our app or website.
 Your carer of choice will create a service agreement and shift invoice, which will automatically be sent to your Curam account for your approval.